hydroper/as3razen/todo/tree/directives-list.md

 * [x] Include directive
 * [x] Normal configuration directive
 * [ ] Package concatenation directive
-  * [ ] Do not allow adding circular packages (i.e. parent packages or the same package)
-  * [ ] Aliases should result in unresolved temporarily by default if deferred
 * [ ] Directive injection